signemik/ShootingNYC/Index.md

 Overall, it can be stated that the risk of being shot in New York City is bigger in the areas defined as shooting hotspots particularly in the weekend during the late evening hours and in the night.
 Furthermore, it cannot be eliminated, that protests contribute to more shootings, thus one should be aware of a potential higher risk when many protests are held.

-The background for the conlcusions in this article can be found at <a href="https://drive.google.com/file/d/1ISB2-OCiUcks6Bzo2m3Rd649LqsNw5OW/view?usp=sharing"> link to Jupyter Notebook</a>
+The background for the conclusions in this article can be found in <a href="https://drive.google.com/file/d/1ISB2-OCiUcks6Bzo2m3Rd649LqsNw5OW/view?usp=sharing"> this explainer notebook </a> <p><u>Remember to make the notebook trusted in order to see the visulizations.</u></p>

-Furthere sources are used to support the article:
+Additional sources are used to support the article:
 <p><small>Berlingske (2013) <i>Nu er New Yorks våbenlov strammet</i><a href="https://www.berlingske.dk/internationalt/nu-er-new-yorks-vaabenlov-strammet"> link to website</a>  (Accessed: 12-5-2021)</small></p>
 <p><small>World Population Review (2021) <i>Gun Deaths By Country 2021</i><a href="https://worldpopulationreview.com/country-rankings/gun-deaths-by-country"> link to website</a>  (Accessed: 12-5-2021)</small></p>